mozilla/school-of-webmaking/_posts/2001-01-05-resources.md

 The Daily Create provides a space for regular practice of spontaneous creativity through challenges published every day.
 Each assignment should take no more than 15-20 minutes.
 There are no registrations, no prizes, just a community of people producing art daily.
 Developed as part of the ds106 open course on digital storytelling, TDC is open to anyone who wants a regular dose of creative exercises (and it more fun than jumping jacks, pushups, and P90X).

-<a href="http://ds106.us/">DS106</a> began as a digital storytelling course offered for credit for students at the <a href="http://umw.edu/">University of Mary Washington</a>. </p>
+<a href="http://ds106.us/">DS106</a> began as a digital storytelling course offered for credit for students at the <a href="http://umw.edu/">University of Mary Washington</a>.

-<p>And ds106 is also open to anyone interested in making digital art along with us and is truly an online community of learners beyond UMW.
+And ds106 is also open to anyone interested in making digital art along with us and is truly an online community of learners beyond UMW.
 We have an <a href-="http:///assignments.ds106.us/">open collection of creativity assignments</a>, <a href="http://inspire.ds106.us/">a best of collection of participant works</a>, even an <a href="http://ds106.us/ds106-radio">internet radio station</a>.

 #### Making Learning Connected: [Make Cycles](http://blog.nwp.org/clmooc/makes/make-cycles/)